-When 50 VDC enters the amplifier, it first passes through a 50 Amp fuse.
-Then the 50V DC is sent tor the regulator board and accompanying power dropping resistors for fans and two voltage regulators where 13.6 volts is produced for the control board functions and other relay operation.
-The 50 VDC is also sent through a 0.005 ohm power SMD resistor in the drain lead of the device.
-The voltage drop across this "shunt" is sensed and conditioned to provide a linear voltage related directly to the device current in a 1/10 ratio.
+When 50 VDC enters the amplifier, it is split and one part passes through a 3 Amp fuse on the rear panel. this 50V DC is sent to the regulator board and accompanying power dropping resistors for fans and two voltage regulators where 13.6 volts is produced for the control board functions and other relay operation.
+The 50 VDC is also sent through 0.005 ohm resistor in the drain lead of the device.
+The voltage drop across the 0.005R is sensed and conditioned to provide a linear voltage related directly to the device current in a 1/10 ratio.
 10 Amps of drain current reads out as 1.00 volts and 30 Amps of drain current reads out as 3.00 volts.
-This circuit allows accurate FACTORY ADJUSTMENT of Idle current in either linear mode or JT, AM, or FM mode of operation.
+This circuit allows accurate FACTORY ADJUSTMENT of Idle current, and secondary bias control for JT, AM, or FM mode of operation.

-The RF enters through a medium power coaxial relay followed by the 100W power pad.
-After the pad the RF passes through an impedance matching network and then into a coaxial transformer and on to the gates of the device.
+The RF drive power from a transceiver enters through an "N" female connector on the rear panel and jumpers through a small 50 Ohm coax to a medium power relay followed by the 100W power attenuator.
+Then the RF passes through an impedance matching network and coaxial transformer and on to the gates of the device.
 Bias voltage also passes through the transformer.
 The emitter of the device is grounded to its flange base (header) which in turn is attached to the copper heat spreader.
 There is a common ground then in the system between the chassis, the PC board and the heat sink system.
-This ground connection is very important for heat transfer and also for total device current flow.
+This ground connection is very important for heat transfer and also for total device stability and current flow.

 On the output side of the device, large PC board traces provide high power, high current connections to two cross -connected 10 ohm coax line sections.
 These line sections form a 9:1 Impedance step and transform the very low drain impedance up to about 25 ohms, balanced.
-A high current dc ferrite choke brings the 50 VDC to the drain side of the device.
-Various tuning, blocking and bypassing capacitors aid in the balanced tank circuits transition through a coax line to 50 ohms, unbalanced.
-Following the tank circuit is a multi-section low pass filter and harmonic trap.
-The filter is followed by a high power vacuum relay, the VSWR bridge and finally the output SO-239 or female 'N' connector.
+A high current dc ferrite choke brings the 50 VDC to the drain sides of the device.
+Various tuning, blocking and bypassing capacitors aid in the balanced tank circuits transition through a coax line to a 50 ohms, unbalanced point.
+Following the tank circuit is a seven section low pass filter.
+The filter is followed by a high power vacuum relay, the VSWR bridge and finally the output 'N' female connector.